willcipriano/Connery/README.md

 </p>

 <p align="center">
 Connery is an experimental lisp.
+Check out <a href="http://connerylang.org">ConneryLang.org</a> for docs.
 </p>